leockl/tool-ahead-of-time-ts/README.md

 ## Quick Start 🚀

-I will show a tutorial here on how to run the script in the "index.js" file (under the "examples" folder) in this repo which uses the `taot-ts` package.
+I will show a tutorial below on how to run the script in the "index.js" file (under the "examples" folder) in this repo which uses the `taot-ts` package.

 ```bash
 # First create the "examples" directory in your local device